 To comply with State and Federal regulations, the Village of West Winfield, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-Last year, your tap water met all State drinking water health standards.
+Last year, your tap water met all State drinking water health standards, with the exception of two reporting requirements.
+We failed to report sample results withing the required timeframe.
+An explanation is contained within this report.
 We are proud to report that our system has never violated a maximum contaminant level or any other water quality statement.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact Scott Van Duren, Village Clerk, at (315) 822-3051.
+If you have any questions about this report or concerning your drinking water, please contact Scott VanDuren, Village Clerk, at (315) 822-3051.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled village board meetings.
 The meetings are held on the 2nd Monday of each month at 6:30pm at Bisby Hall located at 179 South St., West Winfield, NY 13491.